Getting to the International Slavery Museum

 Moorfields station, just off Dale Street, is about a 15 minute walk away.
 This station is served by the same services as Liverpool Central station.

 The Paradise Street interchange is the closest bus station, just across the road from the entrance to the Albert Dock.
-The Queen Square bus interchange is about a 15 minute walk away, or the C4 city centre bus goes from Queen Square to the Albert Dock.
+The Queen Square bus interchange is about a 15 minute walk away, or the C4 city centre bus goes from Queen Square to the Royal Albert Dock.

 The Mersey Ferries terminal is about a 5 minute walk away at the Pier Head.
 An hourly service runs throughout the day from Seacombe and Woodside on the Wirral, with a more frequent commuter service before 10am and after 4pm.

-The Albert Dock is on the waterfront close to Liverpool city centre and the Liverpool One complex.
+The Royal Albert Dock is on the waterfront close to Liverpool city centre and the Liverpool One complex.
 It is clearly signposted from the motorway and other main routes into the city centre.
 You may want to use AA Route Planner to plan your journey.

-The nearest car parks are located in the Liverpool One complex opposite the entrance to the Albert Dock.
+The nearest car parks are located in the Liverpool One complex opposite the entrance to the Royal Albert Dock.
 Q-Park Strand Street has 2000 underground spaces, Q-Park Gradwell Street has 560 multi-storey spaces and Q-Park John Lewis has 580 multi-storey spaces.
-The entrance to the Strand Street car park is opposite the Albert Dock and is accessible from the centre of the road in both directions.
+The entrance to the Strand Street car park is opposite the Royal Albert Dock and is accessible from the centre of the road in both directions.
 The Gradwell Street car park is opposite BBC Radio Merseyside and the John Lewis car park is located opposite the Paradise Street bus interchange and the police station.

 Charged car and coach parking is also available at the adjacent King's Dock.